pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Does Stress Affect Your Ability to Make Good Decisions?
 * How Do You Relieve Stress?
 * What stresses you out?
+* Who is the most disciplined person you know?
 * Would you say, "If I can't do anything about it, then why should I feel stressed?"
 * How Do You Find Peace in Your Life?
 * Does Your Life Leave You Enough Time to Relax?